sungchun12/iot-python-webapp/README.md

 - KMS key rings can NOT be deleted, so that GCP has a record of key ring names that can't be used anymore
 - An IoT registry can not be force deleted if devices are tied to it
+- Cloud Run for terraform is still needing further development.
+Need work outside terraform to allow app to expose to public internet

 ## Contribute